Benner727/Minecraft-Mod-Idea/docs/skills.md

 ### Farming

-New crops to be used as ingredients in brewing
+New crops that can be used as ingredients in brewing

 - Harvesting them with **secateurs** will increase yields
 - Do not drop seeds when harvested